kjgarza/oxypogon/outputs/workout_explanation.md

-# CrossFit MINS Workout - 2025-08-10
+# CrossFit MINS Workout - 2025-08-11

 ## CrossFit MINS Workout

 ### Workout
-<p class="mb-2">**Workout of the Day (WOD) - 10.08.2025**</p><br><p class="mb-2">**Buy In:**</p><li class="ml-4">2000 Meter Ski / Row</li><br><p class="mb-2">**6 Rounds of:**</p><li class="ml-4">50 Double Unders</li><li class="ml-4">20 Single Dumbbell Hang Snatch / Single Dumbbell Hang Clean and Jerk (alternate each round)</li><li class="ml-4">10 Ring Dips</li><br><p class="mb-2">**Cash Out:**</p><li class="ml-4">2000 Meter Ski / Row</li><br><p class="mb-2">**Additional Options:**</p><li class="ml-4">Sweat: 15/10; 100 Single Unders; Banded Ring Dips / Box Dips</li><li class="ml-4">Train: 17.5/12.5</li><li class="ml-4">Compete: 22.5/15</li>
+<p class="mb-2">**Workout of the Day (WOD) - 11.08.2025**</p><br><li class="ml-4">**Tempo Bench Press**</li><li class="ml-4">On the 3:00 x 4</li><li class="ml-4">4 Tempo Bench Presses (3 seconds down, 1 second pause on chest)</li><li class="ml-4">Start at 40-50% and build to 65-70% of 1 RM</li><br><li class="ml-4">**Conditioning**</li><li class="ml-4">3 Rounds for Time:</li><li class="ml-4">20 Double Dumbbell Box Step Ups (24"/20")</li><li class="ml-4">15 Dumbbell Push-ups</li><li class="ml-4">1 Big Hill Farmer's Carry</li><li class="ml-4">15 Dumbbell Push-ups</li><br><p class="mb-2">**Weights:**</p><li class="ml-4">Sweat: 15/10 kg; Kneeling Push Ups</li><li class="ml-4">Train: 17.5/12.5 kg</li><li class="ml-4">Compete: 22.5/15 kg</li>

 ### Expert Explanation
 ## Workout Overview
 Hey everyone!
-Today’s WOD is a fun and challenging mix of cardio and strength work designed to test your endurance and skill.
-We’ll kick things off with a 2000-meter ski or row to get our heart rates up and our muscles warmed.
-Then, we’ll dive into 6 rounds of high-rep movements that will really get your sweat on!
-We’ll finish with another 2000-meter ski or row to cash out.
-The goal here is to maintain a steady pace and focus on form throughout the workout, especially as fatigue sets in.

-## Buy In: 2000 Meter Ski / Row
-1. **Technique Steps:**
-    - For the ski: Stand with feet shoulder-width apart, grip the handles, and engage your core.
-Use your legs to drive down while pulling the handles towards your chest, keeping your elbows close.
-    - For the row: Sit down, strap your feet in, and start with your knees bent.
-Push through your heels, extend your legs, lean back slightly, and pull the handle towards your chest.

-2. **Form Tips:**
-    - Keep your back straight and core engaged to avoid rounding your spine.
-    - Use your legs to generate power; your arms should follow through the motion.

-3. **Scaling/Modifications:**
-    - If 2000 meters feels daunting, scale down to 1000 meters or adjust the intensity to a steady pace.

-4. **Summary/Instruction:**
-    - Focus on a consistent rhythm and breathing.
-This is your warm-up, so aim for a moderate pace that you can sustain.

-## Conditioning Segment: 6 Rounds of
+Today’s WOD is a fantastic mix of strength and conditioning that will really challenge your upper body and lower body endurance.
+We’ll kick things off with a **Tempo Bench Press** to focus on strength and control, followed by a conditioning piece that includes some fun movements like **Double Dumbbell Box Step Ups** and **Dumbbell Push-ups**.
+The goal here is to build strength while also pushing your cardiovascular limits.
+Let’s break it down step by step!

+## Strength Segment
-### 1. **50 Double Unders**
+### 1. **Tempo Bench Press**
+- **Overview:** The Tempo Bench Press is all about control and time under tension.
+By slowing down the eccentric (lowering) phase, we’re working on strength and stability in the chest, shoulders, and triceps.
+This is crucial for building a solid foundation for heavier lifts in the future.

 - **Technique Steps:**
-       - Start with the rope behind your heels, jump slightly off the ground, and swing the rope under your feet twice before landing.
+  1. **Setup:** Lie flat on a bench with your feet firmly planted on the ground.
+Grip the barbell slightly wider than shoulder-width apart.
+  2. **Unrack the Bar:** With a spotter if needed, lift the bar off the rack and hold it above your chest with arms fully extended.
+  3. **Lowering Phase:** Slowly lower the bar to your chest over a count of three seconds.
+Focus on keeping your elbows at about a 45-degree angle to your body.
+  4. **Pause:** Once the bar touches your chest, pause for one second.
+This is where you build stability.
+  5. **Press Up:** Drive through your feet and push the bar back up to the starting position, fully extending your arms.

 - **Form Tips:**
-       - Keep your elbows close to your body and use your wrists to control the rope.
+  - Keep your shoulder blades retracted and pressed into the bench.
-       - Stay light on your feet and jump only high enough to clear the rope.
+  - Maintain a neutral wrist position; don’t let your wrists bend back excessively.
+  - Engage your core throughout the movement to protect your lower back.

 - **Scaling/Modifications:**
-       - If you’re still working on double unders, switch to 100 single unders or practice double under attempts.
+  - If you’re new to bench pressing, consider using a lighter weight or performing the movement with dumbbells.
+  - If you have shoulder issues, you can substitute with a floor press or use a lighter weight.

+- **Loading:**
+  - **Sweat:** Start at 40% of your 1RM, aiming for 40-50% of your max.
+  - **Train:** Build to 65% of your 1RM.
+  - **Compete:** Aim for 70% of your 1RM.

+## Conditioning Segment [For Time]
+### 2. **3 Rounds for Time:**
+- **20 Double Dumbbell Box Step Ups (24"/20")**
+- **15 Dumbbell Push-ups**
+- **1 Big Hill Farmer's Carry**
-   - **Summary/Instruction:**
+- **15 Dumbbell Push-ups**
-       - Focus on rhythm and timing.
-If you trip, take a breath, reset, and keep going!

-### 2. **20 Single Dumbbell Hang Snatch / Single Dumbbell Hang Clean and Jerk (alternate each round)**
-   - **Technique Steps for Hang Snatch:**
-       - Start with the dumbbell in one hand, hinge at the hips to bring the dumbbell to just above your knees.
-Explode upwards, pulling the dumbbell overhead in one motion, catching it in a partial squat.
+### Breakdown of Each Movement

+#### **20 Double Dumbbell Box Step Ups**
+- **Overview:** This movement is great for building leg strength and stability while also getting your heart rate up.
+It’s functional and mimics everyday movements.

-   - **Technique Steps for Hang Clean and Jerk:**
+- **Technique Steps:**
-       - Similar setup, but as you pull the dumbbell up, drop into a squat to catch it at shoulder height, then stand and press overhead.
+  1. Stand in front of a sturdy box with a dumbbell in each hand, arms at your sides.
+  2. Step up onto the box with one foot, driving through your heel.
+  3. Bring your other foot up to meet the first on top of the box.
+  4. Step back down one foot at a time and repeat.

 - **Form Tips:**
-       - Keep the dumbbell close to your body during the lift.
+  - Keep your chest up and core engaged throughout the movement.
-       - Use your legs to drive the movement, not just your arms.
+  - Ensure your entire foot is on the box before stepping down.
+  - Alternate legs with each rep for balance.

 - **Scaling/Modifications:**
-       - Use a lighter dumbbell or perform the movements with a kettlebell if needed.
+  - Use a lower box if you’re new to this movement.

-   - **Summary/Instruction:**
-       - Alternate between the two movements each round, focusing on explosive power and control.

-### 3. **10 Ring Dips**
+  - If dumbbells are too challenging, you can perform step-ups without weights.

+#### **15 Dumbbell Push-ups**
+- **Overview:** This variation of push-ups adds an extra challenge by elevating your hands, which increases the range of motion and engages your chest and triceps more.

 - **Technique Steps:**
+  1. Start in a plank position with a dumbbell in each hand, shoulder-width apart.
-       - Start by gripping the rings with your palms facing inward.
-Lower your body by bending your elbows while keeping your body straight, then push back up to the starting position.
+  2. Lower your body until your chest nearly touches the ground, keeping elbows close to your body.
+  3. Push back up to the starting position.

 - **Form Tips:**
-       - Keep your shoulders down and away from your ears.
+  - Keep your body in a straight line from head to heels.
-       - Maintain a strong core to avoid swinging.
+  - Engage your core and avoid sagging your hips.
+  - If you feel strain in your wrists, adjust your grip or switch to kneeling push-ups.

 - **Scaling/Modifications:**
-       - If ring dips are too challenging, use a band for assistance or perform box dips instead.

-   - **Summary/Instruction:**
-       - Focus on controlled movement; it’s better to do fewer reps with good form than to rush through.

-## Cash Out: 2000 Meter Ski / Row
-1. **Technique Steps:**
-    - Repeat the same technique as the buy-in, but this time focus on cooling down and maintaining a steady pace.

-2. **Form Tips:**
-    - Keep your breathing steady and try to maintain the same rhythm you established during the buy-in.

-3. **Scaling/Modifications:**
-    - If you’re feeling fatigued, consider scaling to 1000 meters or adjusting the intensity.

-4. **Summary/Instruction:**
+  - Perform push-ups from your knees if needed.
+  - Use lighter dumbbells or perform standard push-ups on the floor.

+#### **1 Big Hill Farmer's Carry**
-    - This is your time to recover and reflect on the workout.
-Keep moving and finish strong!
+- **Overview:** This is a great way to build grip strength and core stability while also working your legs and cardiovascular system.

+- **Technique Steps:**
+  1. Grab a heavy dumbbell in each hand and stand tall.
+  2. Walk a designated distance uphill, keeping your shoulders back and core engaged.
+  3. Maintain a steady pace and focus on your breathing.

+- **Form Tips:**
+  - Keep your arms straight at your sides, don’t let them swing.
+  - Maintain an upright posture; avoid leaning forward.

+- **Scaling/Modifications:**
+  - Use lighter dumbbells if the weight is too challenging.
+  - Shorten the distance if you’re new to this movement.

-## Loading and Rep-Modification Options
+### Loading Options
-- **Sweat:**
+- **Sweat:** 15/10 kg dumbbells; consider kneeling push-ups for scaling.
-    - Use a 15/10 kg dumbbell, perform 100 single unders, and substitute with banded ring dips or box dips.

-- **Train:**
-    - Use a 17.5/12.5 kg dumbbell for the hang snatches and clean and jerks.
+- **Train:** 17.5/12.5 kg dumbbells.

-- **Compete:**
-    - Use a 22.5/15 kg dumbbell and aim to complete the workout as prescribed.
+- **Compete:** 22.5/15 kg dumbbells.

-## Strategy Advice
+### Strategy Advice
-- **Pacing:**
-    - Start at a steady pace, especially on the ski/row.
-For the double unders, break them into manageable sets if needed.
-For the dumbbell movements, focus on form over speed, and for the ring dips, don’t hesitate to take small breaks to maintain quality reps.

-- **Mindset:**
-    - Remember, this is a challenging workout, but it’s also a chance to push your limits.
-Stay focused, keep your form sharp, and enjoy the process!
+- For the conditioning piece, aim for a steady pace.
+It’s better to break up the push-ups into smaller sets than to burn out early.
+Focus on maintaining good form throughout, especially as you get tired.
+Remember, it’s not just about finishing fast; it’s about finishing strong!

+Alright team, let’s get after it today!
+Remember to listen to your body, scale as needed, and most importantly, have fun!
 Let’s crush this WOD together! 💪

 ---
-*Generated on 2025-08-10T06:07:47.986Z using AI assistance*
+*Generated on 2025-08-11T06:09:40.711Z using AI assistance*